 At our request, the underwriters have reserved for sale at the initial public offering price up to shares of common stock for employees, directors and other persons associated with us who have expressed an interest in purchasing shares in the offering.
 The number of shares of common stock available for sale to the general public in the offering will be reduced to the extent these persons purchase the directed shares in the program.
 Any directed shares not so purchased will be offered by the underwriters to the general public on the same terms as the other shares.
-Except for certain participants who have entered into lock-up agreements as contemplated above and our employees, each person buying shares through the directed share program shall have no restriction regarding transferring shares purchased in the directed share program.
-We have restricted our employees that have purchased shares through the directed share program from selling such shares for 180 days after the date of this prospectus.
+Except for certain participants who have entered into lock-up agreements as contemplated above, each person buying shares through the directed share program shall have no restriction regarding transferring shares purchased in the directed share program.
 For those participants who have entered into lock-up agreements as contemplated above, the lock-up agreements contemplated therein shall govern with respect to their purchases of shares of common stock in the program.
 Jefferies LLC, Morgan Stanley & Co.
 LLC and BofA Securities, Inc. in their sole discretion may release any of the securities subject to these lock-up agreements at any time.
 We have agreed to indemnify the underwriters against certain liabilities and expenses, including liabilities under the Securities Act, in connection with sales of the directed shares.